swainechen/chenlab-training/websites/gis-aws/content/11-VolumeFromSnap/03-AttachVolume.md

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/EC2RunningInstances.png)

-6. In the **Description** tab below scroll down to section **Block Devices** to view the new block device added (e.g. /dev/sdh). **Important**: This device name could be different from what is shown below.
+6. In the **Description** tab below scroll down to **Block Devices** to view the new block device added (e.g. /dev/sdh). **Important**: This device name could be different from what is shown below.
 Keep track of the device name and size; you'll need that information for mounting the volume later.

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/Ec2AttachedVolume.png)